nkrusch/nkrusch.github.io/posts/2021-implementing-the-mwp-flow-analysis.md

 theoretical result is difficult to prove correct and implement.
 Here we detail the challenges a naive implementation has to face, and how we remedied them to offer a fast, efficient and extended implementation of the technique.
-The result, pymwp, is a lightweight tool to automatically perform data-size analysis of C programs.
+The result, `pymwp`, is a lightweight tool to automatically perform data-size analysis of C programs.
 This effort prepares and enables the development of certified complexity analysis, by transforming a costly analysis into a tractable program, that leverages compositionality and decorrelates the problem of finding the